GEOLYTIX/xyz/public/documentation.md

 ## [2.
 Map view and URL hooks](#map)

 Map is the heart of the web app.
 It can be dragged and zoomed to desired location.
-Map extent is usually limited to selected country or region.
+Map extent is usually limited to selected locale.

 ![alt text](https://user-images.githubusercontent.com/7070711/36906522-094477dc-1e2e-11e8-9828-7e3bab4fbdc3.png)